La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 # Time Series Forecasting
 Time series forecasting is a quantitative meathod of analysing data over periods of time with the purpose of predict future trends and patterns.
-This R App aims to make an easily manageable tool that can assist in risk management while providing adaptable, realistic and informative insights and analysis for major financial assets such as Stocks, Currencies, and Bonds by accounting for volatility dynamics, asymmetry, and variance.
+This R App aims to make an easily manageable tool that can assist in risk management and investment decisions while providing adaptable, realistic and informative insights and analysis for major financial assets such as Stocks, Currencies, and Bonds by accounting for volatility dynamics, asymmetry, and variance.

 ## Features:
-- Annualized Sharpe, VaR, and Expected Shortfall (ES) Outputs.
+- Machine Learning and Neural Network Price Forecasting using LSTM, ARIMA, and MSGARCH.
+- Dynamic Conditional Correlation (DCC) Analysis with 2 Assets.
 - Multivariate and Univariate Model Analysis with sGARCH, eGARCH, and gjrGARCH.
 - Historical Risk Analysis with VaR and ES.
 - Projected Risk Analysis with GARCH models.
-- Dynamic Conditional Correlation (DCC) Analysis with 2 Assets.
-- Asset Price Forecasting - Stock, Currency, Commodities, etc.
+- Annualized Sharpe, VaR, and Expected Shortfall (ES) Outputs at 95% confidence Interval.

-## sGARCH, eGARCH, gjrGARCH
+## sGARCH, eGARCH, gjrGARCH, MSGARCH

 ### sGARCH